 The form allows the government and the individual to track how much money was made from doing contractor labor and to ensure the proper amount of tax was paid on that income.

 Employers are required to send 1099 forms to both their contractors (those who have worked for a company but were not categorized as standard employees, receiving W2s) and to the IRS.

 This allows both the contractor and the government to see how much income was made working for the company.
 Typically, the contractor would have also kept up with this on his own.

 The contractor and the government receive 1099 forms from every employer for which the contractor worked throughout the year.
 For some contractors, this may mean multiple 1099 forms.

 It depends on the line of business and the extent of the work of the contractor.
-There is not a limit to the number of 1099 forms a contractor may receive and need to file.
+There is no limit to the number of 1099 forms a contractor may receive and need to file.